AlexanderTKG/HTML-Restaurant-Menu/README.md

 # Homepage
 The homepage features an enticing image displaying the restaurant's name.

-# Dine-In Experience
-Discover the allure of our dine-in experience by clicking on the "Dine In" button.
-It seamlessly directs you to the menu page, where a delightful array of culinary offerings awaits.
-Scroll through the items and their respective prices to plan your perfect dining experience.

 # About Us
 The 'About' page provides a glimpse into what sets us apart.
 Explore the unique aspects of our establishment and get to know what we have to offer.